Multi-Location Business Networking: Connecting Branch Offices Securely

 Modern implementations of site-to-site VPN have improved significantly.
 If you're using current UniFi or other cloud-managed equipment, the setup process streamlined considerably compared to legacy approaches.

-SD-WAN uses software to manage network traffic across multiple connections.
+SD-WAN uses software to route network traffic intelligently across multiple connections, ensuring high availability and optimal performance.
 Instead of relying on a single internet link or expensive MPLS circuits, SD-WAN can route traffic across broadband, fiber, LTE, and other connection types based on real-time performance.

 How it works: A centralized controller manages multiple edge devices at each location.
 The system monitors link quality, application performance, and network conditions, then routes traffic across the best available path.
 If one connection degrades, traffic automatically shifts to better-performing links.